OpenSILEX/opensilex-opencpu-docker/README.md

-This readme allows you to install a docker image of openCPU which contains a demonstration [R web application](https://www.opencpu.org/apps.html) and the latest version of phisWSClientR package.
+This readme allows you to install a docker image of openCPU which contains a demonstration [R web application](https://www.opencpu.org/apps.html), the latest stable version of phisWSClientR package and a server version of rstudio server.

 ``Prerequisites`` :